Hans-Beerman/CompressorNodeSoftware-main/README.md

 - _DallasTemperature_: DallasTemperature by Miles Burton (#include <DallasTemperature.h>), current version 3.6.1, this library is used for the one wire temperature sensor based on the DS18B20;
 - _U8x8lib_: U8g2 library by oliver (#include <U8x8lib.h>), current version 2.28.2, this library is used for the 128x128 pixels Oled display used.

+WARNING:
+In PubSubClient.h the following define must be changed from 256 to 340:
+#define MQTT_MAX_PACKET_SIZE 340

 **Configuratie PlatformIO**